 - The Magpi website and client software are constantly being evaluated and hardened to enhance security and protect against attacks.

 - Full-device encryption can be accomplished on Android, and iPhone platforms using the built-in tools for each of those platforms (on the iPhone, this is a 1 minute process).

 - While most Magpi users utilize the internet (e.g. GPRS, 3G, wifi, etc) to download forms to mobile devices, and to upload data, it is possible to enter data from any phone by SMS, or to upload data from the Symbian app by SMS, or to send information by SMS.
 The data in those cases is not encrypted, and this is therefore the least secure way to transmit information.

 - Public files are only viewable by people who have a link to the files.

-- Magpi uses Rackspace Cloud Storage in the USA for primary data storage, which has a robust security policy of its own.
-You can find much more information on Rackspace Security here.
+- Magpi uses AWS cloud-based storage in the EU and Rackspace Cloud Storage in the USA for data storage.
+You can find more information on AWS Security and Rackspace Security.